cloudfoundry/bosh/docs/running_tests.md

 BATs describe BOSH behavior at the highest level.
 They often cover infrastructure-specific behavior that is not easily tested at lower levels.
 BATs verify integration between all BOSH components and infrastructures.
 They run against a deployed Director and use the CLI to perform tasks.
 They exercise different BOSH workflows (e.g. deploying for the first time, updating existing deployments, handling broken deployments).
 The assertions are made against CLI commands exit status, output and state of VMs after performing the command.
 Since BATs run on real infrastructures, they help verify that specific combinations of the Director and stemcell works.

 Some tests in BATs may not be applicable to a given IaaS and can be skipped using tags.
-BATs currently supports the following tags:
+BATs currently supports the following tags which are enabled by default (use `--tag ~vip_networking` to exclude them):

   - `core`: basic BOSH functionality which all CPIs should implement
   - `persistent_disk`: persistent disk lifecycle tests
   - `vip_networking`: static public address handling